 It may have been supplanted in the popular imagination by Bake Off, but for those who want cooking shows that extend beyond pastry, MasterChef is still the show to beat.

-The long-running cooking content is back in 2019 for series 15 - not to mention all the usual Celebrity, Kids, and Professionals spin-offs - are here's what you need to know.
+The long-running cooking content is back in 2020 for series 16 - not to mention all the usual Celebrity, Kids, and Professionals spin-offs - and here's what you need to know.

 When is MasterChef back on?

-The BBC hasn't announced a start date for series 15, but it's a safe bet that the show will arrive some time this spring.
-It traditionally kicks off in March, but last year's series began a little earlier - at the end of February - so we're hopeful that the same might happen this time around.
+The BBC hasn't announced a start date for series 16, but it's a safe bet that the show will arrive some time before spring.
+It traditionally kicks off between February and March - we'll keep our eyes peeled and update this article with more information as we have it.

 Who are the judges?